ai-companion-guides/ai-companion-guides.github.io/ai-sexting-sites-with-memory.md

 For a complete list of the **best AI girlfriend and sexting platforms**—including free and paid options—
 👉 see our main guide: [Best AI Girlfriend Apps 2025](https://www.aisextinghub.com/blog/best-ai-girlfriend-apps-2025).

+➡ Check also our list of [free AI girlfriend apps](free-ai-girlfriend-no-signup.md) you can try with no sign-up.

 Return to the [GitHub homepage](https://ai-companion-guides.github.io/) for more SFW guides on AI companion apps.

 ---